ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 Before making any changes to the catalog's content please make sure you have already prepared following information about your product:

 - Product should be related to a result of ESA-funded project.
-Check if the Project's page already existing within the ESA Open Science Data Catalogue: [https://opensciencedata.esa.int/](https://opensciencedata.esa.int/).
+Check if the Project's page already existing within the ESA Open Science Catalog: [https://opensciencedata.esa.int/](https://opensciencedata.esa.int/).
 If not **create a Project page first.**
 - **Complete metadata available** (to correctly describe the Product)
 - Product should be stored in an external database that is approved and **stable data repository** (.
 CEDA Data Archive: [https://catalogue.ceda.ac.uk/](https://catalogue.ceda.ac.uk/); Zenodo repository: [https://zenodo.org/](https://zenodo.org/) etc.)
 - If the product you would like to ingest is stored elsewhere, see other data ingestion scenarios described in the section xyz.